joshschmelzle/fuck/README.md

 ## requirements

-a machine capable of running a fucking batch file
+a :computer: capable of running a fucking batch file

 ## usage

-place the fuck.bat file wherever the fuck you want to run it :fu:
+place the fuck.bat file wherever the fuck you want to run it :fu: :fu:

 ## optional

-for the best fucking experience i recommend placing fuck.bat in your System32 folder.
+for the best fucking experience i recommend placing fuck.bat in your System32 folder. :page_facing_up:

 typically located at: